How Nigeria can reduce foreign exchange pressure - Wale Edun

 “The key about the foreign exchange market really is supply and as you know we are an oil-producing country, we just need to get our oil production up and that will deal with that issue of foreign exchange supply and pressure on foreign exchange anytime there are large flows,” the minister said.

-In February, PREMIUM TIMES reported that there was intense apprehension at the Central Bank of Nigeria (CBN) that the Naira may weaken further as the Federation Account Allocation Committee (FAAC) disbursed allocations from the revenues generated into the federations’ accounts among the federal, state and local governments.
+In February, this newspaper reported that there was intense apprehension at the Central Bank of Nigeria (CBN) that the Naira may weaken further as the Federation Account Allocation Committee (FAAC) disbursed allocations from the revenues generated into the federations’ accounts among the federal, state and local governments.

 The CBN had at the time introduced all sorts of strategies to address the free fall of the naira amid supply constraints in the official market.